Quantization of deformed cluster Poisson varieties: Computation of wall crossing automorphism

-The authors would like to thank Mark Gross, Dylan Rupel and Elmar Wagner for helpful discussions.
 M. Cheung is supported by NSF grant DMS-1854512, and AMS Simons Travel Grants.
 J.B.
-Fr\'ias-Medina is supported by Programa de Becas Posdoctorales 2019, DGAPA, UNAM.
-T. Magee is supported by EPSRC grant EP/P021913/1.
+Fr\'ias-Medina was supported by Programa de Becas Posdoctorales 2019, DGAPA, UNAM during the preparation of the first version of this article and by ``Programa de Estancias Posdoctorales por M\'exico Convocatorias 2021 y 2022 de CONACYT" during the revisions.
+T. Magee was supported by EPSRC grant EP/P021913/1 during the preparation of the first version of this article and by EPSRC grant EP/V002546/1 during revisions.